SE21-Team2/slash/README.md

 :earth_americas: Future Scope
 ---
-- Creating ordering and payment functionality for customers to directly order from command line
 - Scrape more e-commerce websites for wider range of options
-- Add more parameters such as delivery days to get more information about the product
 - Add functionality to store multiple wishlists from the output generated using the search query
-- Add functionality to edit, delete, rename wishlists
-- Add real time dynamic currency converters for different currencies all around the world
+- Extend the dynamic currency converters to more currencies
+- Allow downloading the search result items to CSV

 :thought_balloon: Use Case
 ---